 What is Key-Gaskell syndrome?

 Also called feline dilated pupil syndrome or feline dysautonomia, Key-Gaskell syndrome is a rare condition of the sympathetic and parasympathetic nervous systems which work in harmony to prepare the body for fight or flight (sympathetic) or relax the body (parasympathetic).
-This system is responsible for functions in the body which the cat does not consciously control such as respiration, digestion, heartbeat, hormone secretion and pupil dilation/constriction, collectively called the autonomic nervous system (ANS).
+This system is responsible for functions in the body that the cat does not consciously control such as respiration, digestion, heartbeat, hormone secretion and pupil dilation/constriction, collectively called the autonomic nervous system (ANS).

 First discovered in 1982 by Key and Gaskell in England, Key-Gaskell syndrome is non-inflammatory destruction of the autonomic ganglia.
 Outbreaks have occurred in the United States, continental Europe, Dubai, and New Zealand.
 It affects horses (grass sickness), dogs, hares and rabbits.